 Reputation monitoring: This involves tracking customer feedback from across the web.
-There are tools available receive alerts for mentions of brand, products, employees across the web.
+There are tools available to receive alerts for mentions of brand, products, employees across the web.
 For example, BirdEye lets you track real-time feedback across review sites, social channels, discussion forums, news sites and blogs.
-A good reputation monitoring strategy requires careful keyword selection a solid plan of action in the event of negative mentions.
+A good reputation monitoring strategy requires careful keyword selection and a solid plan of action in the event of negative mentions.

 SERP claiming means optimizing all the top results for your business name to make it difficult for competitors to beat you.

 Here are some quick tips for SERP domination:

 Keep your NAP (name, address, phone number) consistent and up-to-date across all sites and business directories.
 Find out where your listings are missing or inaccurate and use a tool like BirdEye to fix them all at once.
 Even better, enrich your listings with photos, menus, hours of operation, and other enhanced content to drive more click-throughs and conversions.

 Collect backlinks from sites with high authority — this means popular, well-established sites that lots of other sites link back to.
 Even though Google might not be too familiar with your business, you can earn some credibility by creating a presence on major sites that Google trusts and generating valuable backlinks to your own website.
 You could do this through guest-blogging, creating profiles on review sites and business directories, getting media coverage, and commenting on articles about your industry with relevant information and a link to your site.